The LSST DESC DC2 Simulated Sky Survey: Data Release Data Products

 \section{Data Release Data Products}

-The version 0.19.0 LSST Science Pipelines do not yet include the generation of the final data products following the LSST Science Data Model that will be produced by Data Release Processing.
+The version of the LSST Science Pipelines that we used for image processing (19.0.0) does not include a step for generating the final DRP data products following the LSST Science Data Model.
 Therefore we developed our own interim processing step to generate Data Release-like data products, so that DESC members can familiarize themselves with datasets that are very similar to those defined in LSST System Engineering Data Products Definition Document (DPDD; LSE-163\footnote{\https{lse-163.lsst.io}}).
 In this section we describe our Data Release data processing pipeline and selected validation tests on the Data Release data products.

 The DC2 LSST Science Pipelines first create single-frame \code{calexps} and then coadd the single frames into \code{deepCoadd} images\footnote{using \code{singleFrameDriver.py} and \code{multiBandDriver.py} respectively}.
 On \code{calexps} or \code{deepCoadd} images, the Science Pipelines run detection and create merged lists of objects, and then do forced-position and forced-shape photometry on each of the individual per-band coadds and per-epoch images.
 The result of this processing is a catalog output file for each image (for \code{calexps}) or for each tract and patch (for \code{deepCoadd}). \autoref{fig:DC2zoom} illustrates the tracts covered by the DC2 simulation and includes a panel showing one quarter of one of the tracts, and a second panel showing a small sub-region of the central panel.
 For an in-depth discussion of the LSST Science Pipelines and terminology used here we refer the reader to \cite{2018PASJ...70S...5B} and \cite{2018arXiv181203248B}.